• Skip to primary navigation

 RTS Link

 Singapore–Johor Bahru Rapid Transit System (RTS Link) is a new metro line that will connect Malaysia and Singapore.
 The train will run from Bukit Chagar to Woodlands North, and passengers will clear Malaysia and Singapore immigration at the point of departure.
 Woodlands North Station will be connected to the future Thomson-East Coast MRT Line.
+This will replace the current JB-Woodlands shuttle train.

 Work is underway on the bridge.